Written by Scot Chisholm

 Be honest.

 The reality is that most employees can’t remember their company’s mission statement.
-This doesn’t mean that the idea behind a mission statement is flawed – far from it.
-But it does mean that most people get them wrong… dead wrong. ☠️
+This doesn’t mean that the idea behind a mission statement is flawed – far from it, but it does mean that most people get them wrong… dead wrong. ☠️

 Ready?
 Here we go…